 In testing, I’ve found that dough tearing was caused by dough with a weak gluten network or poor shaping technique.
 To avoid this, make sure you knead your dough until it is very smooth, and follow my shaping tips above.

 There are a few reasons why your pretzels turned out lumpy instead of smooth and shiny.
 The most common reasons are issues with shaping and proofing.
-Follow my shaping tips above and be gentle while shaping your pretzels.
+Be gentle while shaping your pretzels.
 Forcing them into long ropes often causes the skin of the dough to break down.
 I’ve also found that over-proofed dough has a tendency to degrade in the baking soda bath, which causes little craters to develop on the surface resulting in rough and lumpy pretzels.

 You may also like